Businessman standing in office watching city night view

 In brief

-• Manufacturers are rethinking their approach to transformation with the goal of maximizing investment dollars and delivering innovation at scale.
+• Leaders are rethinking their approach to manufacturing and digital transformation with the goal of maximizing investment dollars and delivering innovation at scale.

 • The ability to finance innovation endeavors by freeing up cash committed to working capital is a common challenge for manufacturing companies.